serviceberry3/crazyflie_usb/README.md

 Crazyflie client app for Android, modified to send control commands over Wifi Direct to a second onboard phone which relays them via USB to the drone.

+# UPDATES #
+02/19/21: Launch and Land buttons, as well as all Kill functionality, completed.

 # Connection instructions #
 On the onboard phone (which is plugged into drone via USB), open the [wifidirect_ubuntu2pixel](https://github.com/serviceberry3/wifidirect_ubuntu2pixel) app and hit "Discover Peers."